2026 OPEN CALL

 Here Are Some Examples of What Types of Project Might Fit Into the Various Tiers of Funding:

-• Grants in the $5,000 range might support individual art projects.
+• Family grants in the $1,000-$5,000 range might support individual harvesting activities.

 Open Call Application FAQ’s